chris271/aws-vuepress-pipeline/README.md

 ### Possible Approaches

-- Use a CloudWatch event to monitor for a successful event and trigger a lambda function to invalidate the cache.
+- Use a CloudWatch event to monitor for a successful CodePipeline deployment event and trigger a lambda function to invalidate the cache.
 - Add an action after the deploy stage to invoke a lambda to invalidate the cache
 - Potentially other options?!